nio-blocks/ssd1306/README.md

 Dependencies
 ------------
 Note: Both of these need to be neutralio version of the repos.
-The official Adafruit ones do not work with the Sparkfun Edision oled.
+The official Adafruit ones do not work with the Sparkfun Edison oled.
 -   [**Adafruit_GPIO**](https://github.com/neutralio/Adafruit_Python_GPIO)
 -   [**Adafruit_SSD1306**](https://github.com/neutralio/Adafruit_Python_SSD1306)